 Why Use a Flushing Connection on a Diaphragm Seal?

-In some situations, the diaphragm seal that is meant to protect your instrument also needs protecting from process media clogging the seal.
-A flushing connection allows an operator to flush debris from the surface of the diaphragm to prevent it from becoming clogged during an application.
+In some situations, diaphragm seals that are meant to protect your instrument also need protection from process media that is clogging the seal.
+A flushing connection like those offered on many Ashcroft® diaphragm seals allows an operator to flush debris from the surface of the diaphragm to prevent it from becoming clogged during an application.

-There are many instances where you might use a flushing connection on your diaphragm seal.
-These applications include:
+There are many instances where you might use a flushing connection on your diaphragm seal, including those featured in the table below.

 Ashcroft manufactures many types of diaphragm seals equipped with integral flushing connections, including the 101 Threaded Diaphragm Seal (see Figure 1).
 When a flanged seal like the DF seal is used (see Figure 2), the flushing ring is a standalone accessory mounted between a flanged seal and the mating flange in your system (see Figure 3).